pranshu28/instacart/README.md

     `spark-submit --class com.example.arangospark.temp.App "/path/to/this/repo/target/*.jar" arg1 arg2`

 #### Note:
-* The graph was built on a subset of data, hence the analysis is not exactly same.
+* The graph was built on a subset of data, hence the analysis is not exactly same
-* Till now, analysis has been done using simple spark functions and will be optimized in future.
-(Using Spark MLlib/GraphX/SQL)